danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-Just like `ParallellItemOperator`, this protocol already implements `performOperation(on:completion:)`.
-The big change here is that it waits for the previous operation to complete before it proceeds.
+This protocol also implements `performOperation(on:completion:)` in an extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `SequentialItemOperator`.
+It will wait for each operation to complete before it proceeds with the next, which means that the item completion call is very important.

-Since `ParallellItemOperator` and `SequentialItemOperator` has the same external interface, you can switch your execution model by simply switching out the protocol your operator class implements.
+Now things are getting really interesting!
+Since `ParallellItemOperator` and `SequentialItemOperator` has the same external interface, you can switch your execution strategy by simply switching out the protocol your operator class implements.
+If you `MySyncer` class implements `ParallellItemOperator` and you realize that you must switch over to sequential execution, just replace `MySyncer: ParallellItemOperator` with `MySyncer: SequentialItemOperator`.

 ### Sequential batch operator

-Using the same approach as above, it's very simple to create another similar protocol that operates on batches of items instead of single items:
+Finally, using the same approach as above, it's very simple to create another sequential protocol that operates on batches of items instead of single items:

 ```swift
 public protocol SequentialBatchOperator: BatchOperator {}